A beginner’s guide to popups

 Several brands take this approach.
 Instead, they emphasize the value that a subscriber receives or explains the community they’re joining.

 Like the secondary placement, you might see a lower conversion rate, yet higher-quality audience.
-In fact, Besame Cosmetics doesn’t feature a central popup, only this off-the-wall one.
+In fact, Besame Cosmetics doesn’t feature a central website popup, only this off-the-wall email popup.

 Combining short- and long-term wins

 You can have your cake and eat it, too.
-Popups hold space for both a discount and glimpse at what a subscriber will get in the future.
+There's space for both a discount and providing a glimpse of what a subscriber will get in the future.
 Artisaire does it succinctly and without any fancy graphics.

 Popup timing

-When is the right time to display your popup?
+When is the right time for your email popup or notification to appear?

-Unfortunately, we can’t prescribe a specific technique — we don’t have a “do this” and you’ll capture the most subscribers.
-But what we can offer are guidelines.
+Unfortunately, we can’t prescribe a specific technique — we don’t have a “do this” and you’ll grow your email list exponentially.
+But we can offer guidelines.

-First, apps have different trigger options.
-You might be able to manipulate timing based on how many pages have been visited, or the percentage of a page that’s been viewed.
+First, popup apps include different trigger options.
+You should be able to manipulate timing based on how many pages have been visited, or the percentage of a page that’s been viewed.

-Many brands go by a certain wait time once a visitor loads a site page.
+Many brands trigger their popup after a certain time spent on the site.
 For the purposes of keeping things basic, we’re taking that route with our example.

 I suggest you fire off that popup anywhere between five and 60 seconds.
 Here are the potential effects of each end of the spectrum: